ixy-languages/ixy-languages/Rust-vs-C-performance.md

 Profiling shows that 9 additional instructions per packet are executed by the CPU with overflow checks, 8 of them are branches.
 Total branch mispredictions are unaffected, i.e., the  branch check is always predicted correctly by the CPU.

+## Rust without safety checks

+We can use [C2Rrust](https://github.com/immunant/c2rust) to transpile our C code to Rust, yielding a completely unsafe Rust implementation that features barely any safety checks.
+The resulting transpiled code forwards a packet in only 91 cycles while executing 121 instructions, that's faster than the original code.
+It holds true even when the original code is compiled with clang and the same LLVM version.

+Well, there you have it: **Rust is faster than C!** (unless you want safety)